Netflix to get Disney films in TV distribution deal

 The Disney pact follows similar deals Netflix has inked for new films with smaller studios, including Relativity Media, The Weinstein company and DreamWorks Animation.

-The agreements have saddled Netflix with nearly $5 billion in contractual commitments over the next three years for deals its made for streaming content, the company said in its most recent quarterly earnings report.
+The agreements have saddled Netflix with nearly $5 billion in contractual commitments over the next three years for deals its made for streaming content, the company said in a recent quarterly earnings report.

 Losing Disney's movies means Starz is left with only Sony Pictures for film content.
 The pay-TV channel cast the ending of its agreement with Disney as its decision, saying it preferred to use the money for original programming creation.